-- Satisfactory completion of at least 12 credits for a letter grade - No U, UX, INC, or F grades in the semester - A semester GPA of 3.75 or better - INC grades may be petitioned once the grade is changed.
+- Satisfactory completion of at least 12 credits for a letter grade - No U, UX, INC, or F grades in the semester - A semester GPA of 3.750 or better - INC grades may be petitioned once the grade is changed.
 An INC in HADM 4970 (Distinction in Research) is excluded.

 If you satisfy these criteria, you will receive written recognition from the dean and a notation will be made on your official transcript.
+GPA's are not rounded up.